Do I have to come with my spouse/partner? What if I just want to come for me?

 We understand that treatment is expensive.
 For a while, treatment will need to become a line item in your budget as you work through the phases of recovery.
 At CRR we work very hard to keep the costs of treatment as low as possible understanding that it is a lot for an individual or couple to do.
 Some things that can help with the costs:

 - If you have out-of-network benefits you can submit for reimbursement.
-Our Office Manager Theresa Dinman will work with you and your insurance company to help you get reimbursed.
-If you get a negative response from your insurance company about a claim you have submitted please call Theresa (571-442-1898) and talk with her about it as she may be able to help you resubmit the claim successfully.
+If you get a negative response from your insurance company about a claim you have submitted please call your therapist and discuss it with them as they may be able to help you resubmit the claim successfully.

 - We have had clients change their insurance plans during open enrollment to increase their out-of-network benefits to help with the costs of treatment.
 Take advantage of open enrollment to make changes that will help cover costs during the period that you will be in treatment.